Retrospective Chart Review Studies

 (-South Infirmary University Hospital, Cork, June 2020)

-Details of an interim arrangement to allow for the conduct of retrospective chart review studies without the need for 'explicit consent' were announced in a press release from the Department of Health on the 30 April 2019.
+Details of an interim arrangement to allow for the conduct of retrospective chart review studies without the need for 'explicit consent' were announced in a press release (link to HRCDC website) from the Department of Health on the 30 April 2019.
 The press release included information on who could conduct a retrospective chart review study without explicit consent, and what conditions (low risk/high transparency) applied for the duration of this arrangement.

 The press release was helpful in its statement that retrospective chart reviews conducted for purposes other than health research e.g. clinical audit, service evaluation, and training do not fall under the Health Research Regulations 2018, and acknowledgement that differentiating between health research as opposed to non-research activities can be difficult.

 The definitions of health research, clinical audit and service evaluation are on the Health Research Board website here (link to HRB website)